mcharipar/Bootcampspot_api/README.md

     - Only allows selection of one course at a time.
 - [ ] Saves and opens PDF report on course metrics in users default browser.
     - [ ] Univariate & Multivariate forecasting students potential performance.
+        - [ ] Use NLP for sentiment analysis on feedback using IBM [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer).
 - [ ] Improve documentation.
+    - Use dummy data to create visuals for repo, doc, and video info.
+    - Read the Docs.
+    - Github Pages.
 - [ ] Suggestions

 ## Instructions